 In 1976 District #47 expanded its services to include medical aid.
 The district’s first aid car was a 1968 International retired from District #11.
 Today medical aid makes up over 80% of their calls.

-Currently the District consists of 22 volunteers.
-A Chief, Assistant Chief, Captain and a Lieutenant, seven firefighters, 8 firefighter/EMT’s (trained as both firefighters and certified Emergency Medical Technicians) and three EMT only’s.
+Currently the District consists of 24 volunteers.
+A Chief, 2 Captain's and 2 Lieutenant's, 7 firefighters, 8 firefighter/EMT’s (trained as both firefighters and certified Emergency Medical Technicians) and 3 EMT only’s.
 When they’re not responding to a call they are working as engineers, teachers, electricians, painters, nurses and many other occupations.
 Some are even enjoying the livelihood of retirement.

 A lot of changes have taken place since the District’s humble beginnings; perhaps most notably is the number of people now living under #47’s jurisdiction.
 The District covers 26 square miles in Rural Southeast King County and serves over 3000 residents and vistiors.
 However, one thing remains the same; when that siren goes off the volunteers of King County Fire District #47 drop what their doing, be it mowing the lawn or eating dinner with their families, to come to the aid of their neighbor.
 And it’s that dedication and selflessness that keeps this area one of the richest places to live.

 "Life is like riding a bicycle.History provided by Jana Doleshel with assistance from Harold Hoyt’s book: